Project Management Approach

 • Weekly summaries.

-• Screenshots > Sentences!
+• Screenshots > Sentences.
 Demos > Decks.

 If your client knows where things stand without asking, you're already winning.